HarshitKumarShorthillsAI/RAG/README.md

 - **Evaluation Metrics:**
   - `rouge_score`: For calculating ROUGE scores.
-  - `evaluate`: For exact match evaluation.
   - `bert_score`: For BERT-based precision, recall, and F1 scores.
-  - `sklearn.metrics`: For precision and accuracy scores.

 ---

 ## Workflow Steps

 ### Step 1: Web Scraping Medline Data
-- Implemented `MedlinePlusScraper` to crawl and extract 3,000 webpages from the Medline website.
+- Implemented `MedlinePlusScraper` to crawl and extract 2100 webpages from the Medline website.
 - Extracted structured text content, including titles, main content, and metadata.
 - Used `BeautifulSoup` for parsing and cleaning the scraped HTML.